creativecreature/sturdyc/README.md

 setting is configurable, and you can adjust it to a lower value if you like.

 ### Table of contents
-There are examples further down thise file that covers the entire API, and I encourage you to **read these examples in the order they appear**.
+There are examples further down this file that covers the entire API, and I encourage you to **read these examples in the order they appear**.
 Most of them build on each other, and many share configurations.
 Here is a brief overview of what the examples are going to cover: